postman721/Sequence-FM/README.md

 Notice that screenshots are from dev: Real functionality matches that of default as seen above.

 ![alternatives-dev](https://user-images.githubusercontent.com/29865797/114307577-fba64480-9ae8-11eb-9483-a6799024ddb4.png)

+<b> 7.0 RC3 fixes and new features

+- Copy and move made from right-click menu: Select entry or select entries by holding CTRL and clicking.
+Now, choose: "Select for copying or moving" from the right-click menu.
+Next, go to your location of choice and press either: "Copy to..." or "Move to..."

+- Verification dialogs to "Copy to..." and "Move to..." : No final action should be performed without user's acceptance.

+<b>Notice.
+If user clicks cancel from any of the above dialogs then "Select for copying or moving" actions needs to be redone.</b>

 <b>7.0 RC2 fixes and new features:</b>